Hammad-Akbar/poligram/README.md

 ### Shivani
 1. Created the News page.
 2. User can see any politics related news on this section which was completed with the help of news API.
+3. User can search news from the search bar.
+4. User can see top 3 trending news in politics.
-3. Unit testing and linted for associated parts.
+5. Unit testing for associated parts.
+6. Linting for associated parts.

 ### Jay
 1. Created Dictionary page, user can search for term related to politics.